 100% of Trinity’s special offerings, collected during Lent and Advent, go to support the following Outreach Partners.

 If your organization would like to be considered for funding from Trinity, please contact Kristan Walker.

 *Due to COVID-19, our international missions have been paused, but we are looking forward to going back out into the world soon!

 The Foreign Missions Fund is sponsoring a scholarship for Efraim Mpango (a Tanzanian student at Wesley College).
 “After years of development work here in Tanzania, I know that ministries can pour money into people, but education is about helping people do things for themselves.
 It’s about innovation and not just survival.
 Wesley College is about developing the country and moving away from an aid mentality.” – Eric Soard

-Trinity UMC is sending two youth teams to Panama in the summer of 2019 to build a home for a family in need and lead “VBS” at the community center.
-Our Panama Dental Initiative is working to purchase an autoclave for the dental clinic.
+Trinity UMC sent two youth teams to Panama in the summer of 2019 to build a home for a family in need and lead “VBS” at the community center.
+Our Panama Dental Initiative assisted the purchase of an autoclave for the dental clinic.

 Wil and Yolanda believe that when Jesus washed the feet of His disciples, he taught us, in dramatic fashion, that if we claim to be His followers, we must be servants to one another.
 They understand the communion that takes place across borders, cultures and languages as a glimpse of God’s Kingdom and as a sign of the work of the Holy Spirit among us.

 To support Trinity’s international mission efforts, you may give to Trinity’s Foreign Mission Fund.